 We offer a complementary 20 minute phone consultation with one of our therapists or counselors Call 623-680-3486 or text 623-688-5115.

 Are You Struggling To Let Go Of Someone Or Something?

-Are you having trouble accepting a recent loss?
+Have you experienced a loss of some sort?
+Are you having trouble with the grieving process?
 Perhaps a friend, family member, or pet has passed away, gotten sick, or otherwise left you.
 Or perhaps you recently lost your job, moved, or experienced some other life transition that has left you feeling helpless or disconnected.

 When your grief is particularly strong, you might cry uncontrollably or have angry outbursts.
 Even when you’re relatively stable, persistent thoughts about the loss might make it impossible to concentrate.
 Your appetite or sleep patterns may have changed.
 Moreover, the emotional weight you’re carrying may prevent you from fulfilling your professional or personal duties.

 You may be feeling too exhausted, overwhelmed, or hopeless to keep up with the ways your life is changing.
 And the loss of a close companion can leave you feeling lonely and isolated.
 But as alone as you may feel right now, you’re not the only person who has felt this way, and there is hope for healing.

 Everyone experiences loss at some point, and we all grieve in our own way.
 Grief is both necessary and healthy.
 However, coping with loss without the proper support can be overwhelming.
 Culturally, we are ill-equipped to deal with grief.
 People around us often have good intentions but may not know what to say.
 As a result, they may end up saying hurtful or inappropriate things that leave you feeling even worse.
 Our cultural institutions are likewise little help; considering the short (or nonexistent) bereavement leave offered by most employers, we are forced to overcome our grief much more quickly than is healthy for us.